spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ## Trust Policy

-{% if is_saas() %}
-!!! warning
-    If you get the error `you need to configure trust relationship section in your AWS account` when attaching a cloud integration to a stack, it may be caused by not having the [STS (Security Token Service)](https://spacelift.io/blog/aws-sts) enabled.
-Please make sure this service is [enabled](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-activate-deactivate){: rel="nofollow"} for both the **eu-west-1** and **eu-central-1** (used for disaster recovery failover) regions in your account.
-{% endif %}

-{% if is_self_hosted() %}
-!!! warning
-    If you get the error `you need to configure trust relationship section in your AWS account` when attaching a cloud integration to a stack, it may be caused by also not having the [STS (Security Token Service)](https://spacelift.io/blog/aws-sts) enabled in the region that your self hosted was deployed in
-{% endif %}

 When setting up a Spacelift AWS Cloud Integration you need to specify the ARN of an IAM Role to use.
 The Trust Policy for this role must be configured to allow Spacelift to assume the role and generate temporary credentials.

 When completing the role assumption, Spacelift will pass extra information in the `ExternalId` attribute, allowing you to optionally add additional layers of security to your role.